St Michael Paternoster Royal: History

 Pre-Great Fire London had seven churches dedicated to the Archangel Michael, all but one (St Michael le Querne) of which were rebuilt after the Great Fire.
 The earliest record of St Michael's is as St Michael of Paternosterchierch and is dated 1219.
 The suffix comes from its location on Paternoster Lane, (now College Hill), which, in turn was named after the sellers of paternosters – or rosaries – based there.
-The suffix Royal is first recorded in the next century and refers to another nearby street, now vanished, called Le Ryole, which was a corruption of La Reole, a town in Bordeaux.
+The suffix Royal is first recorded in the next century and refers to another nearby street, now vanished, called Le Ryole, which was a corruption of La Réole, a town near Bordeaux.
 This street was so named due to the presence of numerous wine merchants.

 A local resident in the early 15th century was Richard Whittington, four times Lord Mayor of London.
 One of his earlier philanthropic acts, made in 1409, was to pay for the rebuilding and extension of St Michael Paternoster Royal after a vacant plot of land was acquired in Le Ryole.
 He later founded the College of St Spirit and St Mary within the church, so that St Michael's became a collegiate church, i.e. it was administered by a college of priests, in this case five, instead of a rector.
 It was commonly known as Whittington's College, or Whittington College.
 (The college was relocated from College Hill to Highgate Hill c.
 1820s, and removed again in 1966 to Felbridge, West Sussex.)

 Adjacent to the church, Whittington also founded an almshouse.
-The college was dissolved by Edward VI in 1548; but was re-established in a new entity a few years later under Queen Mary.
-The title seems in any case to have persisted for the church, giving the names of College Street, and College Hill.
+The college was dissolved by King Edward VI in 1548; but was re-established in a new entity a few years later under Queen Mary I. The title seems in any case to have persisted for the church, giving the names of College Street, and College Hill.
 The almshouse moved to Highgate in 1808 and later to its present location in East Grinstead in 1966.